oussamaelhousni/react-native-starter/README.md

 import {View} from "react-native"
 ```

-- View is Like a div In Html, is like a container of other components
+- View is Like a div In Html, it's like a container of other components